seasonedchaos/seasonedchaos.github.io/_posts/2021-07-20-The-More-We-Learn-the-Less-We-Know-An-Introduction-to-Chaos.md

 ---
 layout: post
-title: The More We Learn, the Less We Know: An Introduction to Chaos
+title: The More We Learn, the Less We Know&#58 An Introduction to Chaos
 description: The title of this post may seem awfully pessimistic -- but fret not -- it is actually the opposite!
-The beauty of science is that often the answer to a question opens up many subsequent questions...
+The beauty of science is...
+excerpt: The title of this post may seem awfully pessimistic -- but fret not -- it is actually the opposite!
+The beauty of science is...
 tags: [Chaos, subseasonal, weather, forecasting, Lorenz]
 comments: true
 category: blog